 So this year I am planning for more food.. an Asian style BBQ sounds like a good option.
 I have been experimenting different style of BBQ – Vietnamese grilled pork (nem nuong), northwestern Chinese lamb cumin, Korean chili chicken.
 Today I tried a grilled beef with soy, fish sauce, sesame oil, corn syrup and apricot jam.
 As you may have noticed from the pictures, I used coriander, which is uncommon for Korean food.
 But I love coriander so much and I can’t help it.

 I served the beef on a crusty roll with lettuce and kim chi.
-I also served the beef without the roll but with kim chi.
+I also served the beef on its own.
 Really yummy.

 Winter is finally here in Sydney and I am craving for something rich and hopefully it would make my skin glow again.
 Beef tendon is pack with collagen, low fat and no cholesterol… not 100% sure about the skin care benefits, but I am cooking a bowl for the OMG deliciousness.